Internship: Frequently asked questions

 - What if I have college loans?

-- Does the internship program cost anything?
+- Is this a paid internship?
 Will I be required to do fundraising?

 *culture is not optional is a non-profit organization that is staffed and run by volunteers and interns.
-The internship program is not affiliated with AmeriCorps or other service-programs, and is therefore not able to provide stipends or educational awards.
+The internship program is not affiliated with AmeriCorps or other service-programs, and is therefore not able to provide educational awards or loan forgiveness.
 Many *cino interns have obtained part-time jobs in order to cover the cost of food and transportation, and the intern house chooses to pool resources and share the cost of living.
-Summer *cino interns receive free housing in the Rectory, a house owned by Trinity Episcopal Church.
-The interns come from a variety of faith backgrounds and commit to sharing their traditions while finding common ground through dialogue, shared-experiences and service.
+Summer *cino interns receive free housing in the Rectory, a house owned by Trinity Episcopal Church, and a living stipend.
+The interns come from a variety of faith backgrounds and commit to sharing their traditions while finding common ground through dialogue, shared-experiences, and service.

-One of the qualities of *cino as a small, young, evolving organization is responsiveness to participants’ unique gifts, ideas, skills and creativity. *cino intern tasks are assigned at the intersection of the organization’s needs and an individual’s abilities and background.
+One of the qualities of *cino as a small, scrappy organization is responsiveness to participants’ unique gifts, ideas, skills and creativity. *cino intern tasks are assigned at the intersection of the organization’s needs and an individual’s abilities and background.
 In the past, interns have organized events and fundraisers, documented the stories of *cino’s historic headquarters, researched grants, hosted service groups and attended community meetings on the organization’s behalf.
 In addition, interns participate in collective tasks like building maintenance and mailings.
-Future tasks might include working with the community garden, organizing activities for neighborhood kids and helping with *cino’s publishing efforts.
+Other tasks for interns might include working with the urban farm, organizing activities for neighborhood kids and helping with *cino’s publishing efforts.
 Most interns have volunteered a portion of their *cino hours at a partner institution called World Fare, a non-profit fair trade store in downtown Three Rivers.
-Interns are asked to contribute an average of 20 hours per week to *cino tasks and schedules for these hours are set to balance individual needs (like work and family vacations) with communal needs (like special events and shared workspace).
+Interns are asked to contribute an average of 20 hours per week to *cino tasks and schedules for these hours are set to balance individual needs (like work and family vacations) with communal needs (like special events and shared work space).

 You may qualify for college loan deferment or forbearance.
 Check with your lending institution to determine if you qualify and what steps need to be taken to make this possible.

-Summer interns are not required to pay an upfront fee for participating, but *cino does incur expenses for the program, including rental and utilities for the community house and staff time for education and organizing. *culture is not optional gleans its operating income from many sources, including personal donations and fundraising events.
-All interns will be asked to support fundraising events throughout the summer, especially the annual Huss Future Festival.
+Summer interns receive free housing and a small living stipend; interns can also earn up to $2,000 by working at local partner farms for 20 hours per week.
+Because of these and other costs associated with the program—staff time, utilities, etc.—all interns will be asked to support fundraising events throughout the summer, especially the annual Huss Future Festival.
 In addition, in the spirit of collaboration and resourcefulness, we will walk through a fundraising process together that will ask us each to consider what resources we can gather to help cover the operating expenses of the intentional community and internship program.
 The outcome of the fundraising process may include a letter to family and friends, telling the story of your experience and requesting financial support, but it may also include other creative funding sources according to your unique imagination and skills.